iunu/mobx-async-store/README.md

 ### Fetching single records with `Store#fetchOne`

 Fetches a single record with the given id from the server.
-This will always fetch from the server.
-It will soon be updated to always return a promise
+This will always fetch from the server and return a promise that will resolve with the new record.

 ```JavaScript
 const todo = store.add('todos', { title: 'Pay bills' })